kedro-org/kedro-viz/ARCHITECTURE.md

 Each pipeline endpoint corresponds to a different top-level pipeline.
 Only one top-level pipeline should be loaded at a time, so loading data from a pipeline endpoint will reset the pipeline state in the store.
 Each pipeline dataset contains all the data required to render the graph.

 On first page-load, the app always loads the `/api/main` endpoint first.
 This is the endpoint that corresponds to the 'default' pipeline.
 The app can load other pipelines from `/api/pipeline/<id>`.
-If another pipeline is saved as the active pipeline in localStorage, and if it exists in the current project, then the app will load that pipeline on first page-load, but it will always load the `/api/main` endpoint first, in order to check whether the active pipeline is present at that endpoint before requesting it.
+If another pipeline is saved as the active pipeline in `localStorage`, and if it exists in the current project, then the app will load that pipeline on first page load, but it will always load the `/api/main` endpoint first, in order to check whether the active pipeline is present at that endpoint before requesting it.

 ### Node API endpoints